wso2/docs-is/en/docs/learn/configuring-single-sign-on-wsfed.md

 3. Log in to the management console using admin/admin credentials and create a new user called "Alex" with login permission.
 For instructions, see [Adding Users and Roles](../../learn/adding-users-and-roles#create-a-user).

     !!! info
-        `admin` is the default administrative user in WSO2 Identity Server.
+        'admin' is the default administrative user in WSO2 Identity Server.

 4. Click **List** under **Users and Roles** and edit Alex's user profile.
 Enter an email address for Alex.